whg-training/statistics-course/Genes/practicals/Genes across species/What_gene_annotation_data_looks_like.md

 The Ensembl gene annotations are created using a particular pipeline based on computational prediction.
 It is described in detail [here](https://www.ensembl.org/info/genome/genebuild/index.html).

+The NCBI is a second project that creates gene annotations (NCBI RefSeq).
+Their pipeline for Eukaryotes is described [here](https://www.ncbi.nlm.nih.gov/genome/annotation_euk/process/).

 ### What's in the file?

 If you look at the spec you'll see the third column of the file above is called the `type`.
 The